julienfavre42/generate_lattice_stl/README.md

 - XcrysDen to open the xsf crystallography files
 - Povray and Imagemagick to generate 3D images, and to make a gif from it

+The quality of stl files may be improved with PyMesh after generation : https://pymesh.readthedocs.io

+Examples of stl outputs are provided on this page : https://www.thingiverse.com/thing:3933355

 You can run different commands listed at the end of the file cluster_graphics.py to get different outputs : stl, png, gif, or xsf file...
 Enjoy!